 This is how I put our checklists into practice.
 In the beginning we used the notebooks.

 Each boy had their own notebook.
 The night before a homeschool day I opened up to a fresh page and put the day and date across the top.
 If there is something special about our day I add that right under the date (like a birthday or a field trip).
 Then I write out a list of the activities we need to complete that day.
 Beside each item I add a square check box.

 Here is a peek at one of our notebooks.

-I gather up everything the boys need to complete their assignments (books, worksheets and supplies) and I place these in a pile with their notebooks on top in the homeschool room.
+I gather up everything the boys need to complete their assignments (books, worksheets and supplies) and I place these in a pile with their notebooks on top.